Stand Out With an Undergraduate Degree From Webster

 • Articulate knowledge of film studies and critical thinking skills through research papers and oral presentations.

-• Apply proficiency in film theory and knowledge in your internships and future careers.
+• Apply proficiency in film theory and knowledge in your internships or future careers.

 A seated man is filmed on set by students.